Eleven7825/GRE-words-killer/README.md

+Overview
-This is the GRE word program I wrote/used a few years ago.
-You are more than welcome to Download and use it.
-Currently the word translation is only available in Chinese.
+This program is designed to help users study and review GRE vocabulary words.
+It was originally created a few years ago and is now available for download and use.
+Currently, word translations are only available in Chinese.
+Word Importance Rating
+Words are categorized by importance using a star system:

-Three star word: very important
+⭐⭐⭐ Three stars: Very important
-Two Star word: commonly appeared
+⭐⭐ Two stars: Commonly appeared
-One Star word: less appeared
+⭐ One star: Less frequently appeared

-Usesage:
+Features

-newWord: Memorize new word
+newWord: Memorize new words
-reviewWord: review the word that you sees before in newWord
+reviewWord: Review previously seen words
+viewList: Print out a list of words you've encountered
+resetMas: Reset the vocabulary list (use with caution)

+Usage
-For both newWord and reviewWord you and give a rating from 1 to 3 to represents familarity to this word
+For both newWord and reviewWord functions:

-viewList: printOut a List of word that you sees before
+You can rate your familiarity with each word on a scale of 1 to 3

+Important Note
-resetMas: you don't wanna do this.
-This resets the voc list.
-Do this only if you want to send this program to someone else.
+The resetMas function resets the entire vocabulary list.
+Only use this if you want to start over or if you're sharing the program with someone else.